awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario3.md

 ![\[Diagram for scenario 3: VPC with public and private subnets and VPN access\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/Case3_Diagram.png)

 **Important**
-For this scenario, the* [Amazon VPC Network Administrator Guide](https://docs.aws.amazon.com/vpc/latest/adminguide/)* describes what your network administrator needs to do to configure the Amazon VPC customer gateway on your side of the Site\-to\-Site VPN connection\.
+For this scenario, the* [AWS Site\-to\-Site VPN Network Administrator Guide](https://docs.aws.amazon.com/vpc/latest/adminguide/)* describes what your network administrator needs to do to configure the Amazon VPC customer gateway on your side of the Site\-to\-Site VPN connection\.

 The configuration for this scenario includes the following:
 + A virtual private cloud \(VPC\) with a size /16 IPv4 CIDR \(example: 10\.0\.0\.0/16\)\.
 This provides 65,536 private IPv4 addresses\.